yuhouzhou/sml/README.md

 * For an introduction to using and properly setting up git, see [Introduction to git for academics](https://bitbucket.org/marcel_oliver/git_for_academics/)

-* For an introduction to Scientific Python, please read this [Introduction](http://math.jacobs-university.de/oliver/teaching/scipy-intro/scipy-intro.pdf), written by Marcel Oliver [html link](http://math.jacobs-university.de/oliver/teaching/scipy-intro/scipy-intro/index.html).
+* For an introduction to Scientific Python, please read this [Introduction](http://math.jacobs-university.de/oliver/teaching/scipy-intro/scipy-intro.pdf), written by Marcel Oliver ([html link](http://math.jacobs-university.de/oliver/teaching/scipy-intro/scipy-intro/index.html)).